jordalgo/estream/API.md

 # onNext

-Ads an observer to a pipe's next values
+Ads an observer to a pipe's next values. (forEach is an alias)

 **Signature**: `(a -> *) -> Pipe a`